 - 1. West Branch Police Department will be provided with names, birth dates, and makes/models of vehicles driven by students with Minor Special Licenses. - 2.
 A sticker will be placed on the vehicle driven by a student on a school permit. - 3.
-WBHS and law enforcement officials will exchange information. - Parent(s) will be notified of violations.
+WBHS and law enforcement officials will exchange information.
+Parent(s) will be notified of violations. - 4.

-The first time a student violates any restriction and / or - 4.
 The first time a student violates any restriction and / or DOT regulation or law, the school district will withdraw permission for the student to possess a special minor's license.
 The school district will notify the lowa Department of Transportation of this decision. - a.
 First offense: Your license will be suspended for 30 days and you must pay a fee to reinstate your minor school license. - b.
 Second offense: Your license will be revoked for 30 days and you must pay a fee to reinstate an instruction permit for six months before you are eligible for a minor school license.